qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Python bindings are also available for QGIS Server:

-* starting from 2.8 release, Python plugins are also available on QGIS Server (see: `Server Python Plugins <server_plugins>`_)
+* starting from 2.8 release, Python plugins are also available on QGIS Server (see :ref:`Server Python Plugins <server_plugins>`)
 * starting from 2.11 version (Master at 2015-08-11), QGIS Server library has Python bindings that can be used to embed QGIS Server into a Python application.

 .. index:: API